boxymoron/Layer7Router/README.md

 So then what is it?

-In it's current state it's a full duplex TCP proxy based on NIO/XNIO that can parse the first X number of packets (where X can be up to 32K) from a TCP/HTTP connection.
+In it's current state it's a full duplex TCP proxy based on NIO/XNIO that can parse the first X number of packets (up to 32KB of data) from a TCP/HTTP connection.
 Hopefully 32K worth of HTTP headers should be enough to route the request to the appropriate backend server.

 <pre>